Matthew Davis Software Engineering

 Present projects in which I am involved:

-• NaNofuzz is an automatic test suite generation tool for Typescript that is designed with a developer’s attention and usability in mind.
+• NaNofuzz (or TerzoN) is an automatic test suite generation tool for Typescript that is designed with a developer’s attention and usability in mind.
 NaNofuzz is currently available in the VS Code Marketplace as an experimental preview.
-We have a forthcoming paper with some surprising findings about the impact of usability and human factors on developer productivity.

 • PURSE is a multi-university collaboration to identify and lower barriers researchers encounter when planning and running programmer user studies.
 The goal is to advance the field of software engineering by increasing the amount and quality of direct evidence available to software engineering researchers.
 We have a forthcoming article in ToSEM that shares many of our findings.